V803 Centauri

 V803 Centauri (V803 Cen) is a cataclysmic binary consisting of a dwarf helium star losing mass to a white dwarf.
 It is an example of the AM Canum Venaticorum (AM CVn) type of cataclysmic variable stars.

+Aina Margareta Elvius announced the discovery of this star in 1975.
+It was given its variable star designation, V803 Centauri, in 1978.
+The light curve shows a "low state" at about magnitude 17, with rapid outbursts of several magnitudes lasting only a few days or brighter super-outbursts lasting a few weeks, and a "high state" at up to 13th magnitude.
+V803 Centauri is most often seen in the high state, where it may stay bright for a year or more.